 The smallest genomes of Blattabacterium have lost genes that directly affect the mutation rate.
-For example, the gene coding for superoxide dismutase, an enzyme catalyzing the removal of reactive oxygen species, was lost in the strain harbored by Euphyllodromia sp.
-Similarly, the gene coding for DNA polymerase III sliding clamp, without which the accuracy of DNA replication is reduced, was lost in all Blattabacterium genomes smaller than 600 kb, except that of Anaplecta spp. and M. darwiniensis.
+For example, the gene coding for superoxide dismutase, an enzyme catalysing the removal of reactive oxygen species, was lost in the strain harboured by Euphyllodromia sp..
+Similarly, the gene coding for DNA polymerase III sliding clamp, without which the accuracy of DNA replication is reduced, was lost in all Blattabacterium genomes smaller than 600kb, except that of Anaplecta spp. and M. darwiniensis.
 Increased mutation rate (dS/time) is linked to genome reduction (Bourguignon et al. 2020), for the strains that evolve faster, accumulate mutations at a faster pace, and lose genes at a faster pace.
-Here, we built mathematical models to quantify the gene loss process as mutations are accumulated (fig. 2; supplementary fig. S4, Supplementary Material online).
-We calculated the loss probability of a gene at a given evolutionary time t, by estimating the maximum likelihood of instantaneous rate of gene loss $\mu(t)$ (hereafter referred to as "gene loss rate") at time t, with the assumption that there is no gene gain.
+Here, we built mathematical models to quantify the gene loss process as mutations are accumulated (Figures 2 and S4).
+We calculated the loss probability of a gene at a given evolutionary time t, by estimating the maximum likelihood of instantaneous rate of gene loss u(t) (hereafter referred to as "gene loss rate") at time t, with the assumption that there is no gene gain.
 We then investigated how gene loss rate varies over evolutionary time.
 We used branch lengths from the maximum likelihood phylogenetic tree of Bourguignon et al. (2020) as an estimation of mutation accumulation (evolutionary time) for every Blattabacterium strain.
 The phylogenetic tree was inferred from 353 protein-coding genes without third codon positions.
 Therefore, the branch lengths were mainly estimated from nonsynonymous substitutions, which, unlike synonymous substitutions, show no sign of saturation.
 As the level of genetic drift was constant across Blattabacterium genomes (Bourguignon et al. 2020), branch length is a good proxy for evolutionary time.
 In these models, we assumed that genes are lost independently from one another.

 Our first model assumes gene loss at a constant rate μ , which we fitted for each gene using maximum likelihood method.
 In these analyses, the 95% confidence intervals were analytically determined, and corresponded to 1.96 standard deviations.
-The model predicted that the total number of lost genes rapidly increased at short times and gradually slowed down as the number of remaining nonessential genes declines (supplementary fig. S4A, Supplementary Material online).
+The model predicted that the total number of lost genes rapidly increased at short times and gradually slowed down as the number of remaining non-essential genes declines (Figure S4A).
 This did not match the data, which suggested an increased rate of gene loss as Blattabacterium genomes accumulate mutations.